-• Are the property's current rents at or below the Current Market Rents?
+Are the property's current rents at or below the Current Market Rents?

-If yes, maybe the property should consider Option 2.
+If the property's current rents are at or below the Current Market Rents the property may consider Option 2.
 Please note: to renew under option 2, the property must submit a Rent Comparability Study (RCS), which is good for 5 years.
 Projects that are not subject to a HUD-held or insured mortgage or a project that has FHA mortgage insurance or is HUD-held with rents at or below comparable market rents are good candidates to renew under Option 2.

-Once a property elects to renew under Option 2, they cannot renew, at a later time under Option 4.
 Contact your HAP Officer with questions and/or reference Chapter 4 of the Section 8 Renewal Guidebook.